kmlawson/history-of-history-in-east-asia/seminars.md

 5. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 3-4 Microcosmic Reading I, II
 6. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 5 Shaping the World + Ch 8 Understanding the World
 7. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 1 The Frustration of the Second Confucius, Ch 3 Sima QIan, the Six Arts, and the Spring and Autumn Annals
+8.Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 4 Dying Fathers 9.Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 6 Ideologue Versus Narrator

 ### Further Reading